akeneo/pim-helpcenter/content/md/what-is/what-is-a-rule.md

 - fill in attributes
 - categorize new products
 - set a default value to an empty attribute
-- assign values, such as a family, to new products
+- assign values to new products
 - copy an attribute value to another attribute

-Rules can only be created and then imported in Akeneo using a YML file, but you can manage them from the UI.
+Rules can only be created and imported in Akeneo using a YML file, but you can manage them from the UI.
 Check our [How to manage your rules](manage-your-rules.html) article.

-Rules can be prioritized from 0 to 100: a rule with a priority of 100 will be applied before a rule having a priority of 10 or 50.
+Rules can be prioritized: a rule with a priority of 100 will be applied before a rule having a priority of 10 or 50.

 # Example of a rule